estefand/QMB6617S25/module_10_1_post_project/README.md

 *Problem:* Not following rules or safety regulations, or existing policies over preventative measures.

-*Problem:* Not folowing or lack of awareness of legal requirements or approvals processes.
+*Problem:* Not folowing or lack of awareness of legal requirements or approval processes.